Doreen was born in Pincher Creek, mostly growing up on a farm. With her two younger brothers.

 A fond memory I have, is when Doreen would host a monthly Ladies Aid church group.
 She always made the best egg salad sandwiches.

-Latter she would find employment at Trailer factory (at the Airport) as a janitor. ( I remember helping to clean that place on the weekends.
-Hahah!)
+Later she would find employment at Trailer factory (at the Airport) as a janitor. ( I remember helping to clean that place on the weekends.
+Hahaha!)

 And a short term at the Treasury branch, also at FP Walshe school (cafeteria).
 Also, she happened to get us free burgers there as she was not at home to make us lunch.